Published

 For example, in auto insurance, combining loss history with credit data can flag exposures early and shape pricing more accurately.

-By leveraging technology for integration, underwriters gain speed and accuracy while reducing potential costs linked to poor data.
+When teams use integrated systems, underwriters gain speed and accuracy while reducing costs tied to poor data.

 2. Automation of Routine Tasks